 Next time someone says we put too much emphasis on sports in this country, inform them that in ancient Greece, wars were forbidden during the Olympic games — thereby changing the course of history.
 In large part, we can thank the early Olympic organizers for that.
-As some of the world’s first sports managers, they did more than pull the games together.
+As some of the world’s first sport managers, they did more than pull the games together.
 Their efforts affected the whole of society — socially, economically, even politically.
-Today’s sports managers do the same.
-If this illustrious career is for you, there’s no better place to study than the University of New Haven — a pioneer in sports management degrees.
+Today’s sport managers do the same.
+If this illustrious career is for you, there’s no better place to study than the University of New Haven — a pioneer in sport management degrees for 30 years.

-The College of Business at the University of New Haven began offering sports management degrees in 1985.
-As a pioneer in the field, the UNH sports management program was the first to be licensed and accredited by the State of Connecticut.
-In 1995, UNH became one of the first universities in North America to have its sports management program accredited by the Sports Management Program Review Council (SMPRC).
+The College of Business at the University of New Haven began offering sport management degrees in 1985.
+As a pioneer in the field, the UNH sport management program was the first to be licensed and accredited by the State of Connecticut.
+In 1995, UNH became one of the first universities in North America to have its sport management program accredited by the Sports Management Program Review Council (SMPRC).
 The University has a long history of producing leaders and grand slam careers in various sectors of the sports industry.
 Among our graduates are the following individuals:

-- Aaron Haviland, Director of Operations, Miami Dolphins Stadium
+- Aaron Haviland, Former Director of Operations, Miami Dolphins Stadium, Current VP ISS/24/7

 - Chris Brown, Manager of Fan Experience and Service, New York Mets